 No Way Jose.
 Yummy food in a family friendly atmosphere.

 La Palapa.
-Se above 🙂
+See above 🙂

 Panchos Tacos.
 Great food, great margs and fun people watching.

 Cafe de Artistes.
 An iconic restaurant in PV.
 It’s been there for over 25 years.
+While children are welcome pretty much everywhere, Artistes is a very romantic atmosphere.

 Devil’s Ice Cream.
 Located on the The Malecon, this ice cream is fresh made every morning and some of the best I’ve ever tasted.
 Try the avocado.